davidmoten/rxjava2-extras/README.md

 Ensures requests are at least the given value.
 Configurable to not constrain the first request.
 * serializes requests
 * may buffer items
+* requests at start and just after emission of last item in current batch

 ```java
 flowable